Polyfrost/Knowledgebase/general/types-of-logs.md

 ---
-description: What type of logs do I send???
+description: What type of log do I provide?
 ---

 # Types of logs